aidantwoods/swift-paseto/Documentation/README.md

 Because this is a new key, it is important that you save the underlying key material so that you can continue to sign messages that can be verified by the corresponding public key.

+### Exporting an Asymmetric Secret Key for Storage

 You should also ensure that this key is stored safely!
 If the exported material of this key becomes known to a third party you must discontinue use of the key and cease to trust the authenticity of messages signed with this key.